Subscribe To This Site

 If you take potassium supplements, you should be sure to let your doctor and pharmacist know, since there can be significant drug interactions.

-Click here to go from Potassium Sources and Functions page back to Healthy Eating Support home page.
+Click here to go from Healthy Eating Minerals-4 page to Water page.